-Susan (Sue) Lynne Decker (born November 17, 1962) is CEO and co-Founder of Raftr, a communications platform to talk about stories.
-She currently serves as a member of the board of directors of three Fortune 500 companies -- Berkshire Hathaway, Intel Corporation, and Costco Wholesale -- and is a director of Vail Resorts and Vox Media.
-She is also an advisor for several entrepreneurial start-up technology companies.
+Susan (Sue) Lynne Decker (born November 17, 1962) is CEO and co-Founder of Raftr, a private social network on college campuses for students to find others with similar interests and to post about upcoming campus events, memes, and situations.
+She also currently serves as a member of the board of directors of two Fortune 500 companies – Berkshire Hathaway, Intel Corporation, and Costco Wholesale – and is a director of Vail Resorts, Vox Media, and SurveyMonkey.

 Prior to joining Yahoo!, Decker was with Donaldson, Lufkin & Jenrette (DLJ) for 14 years, from 1986-2000.
 Most recently, she served as the Managing Director of Global Equity Research, a $300 million operation, where, among other things, she was responsible for building and staffing a non-U.S. research product based on global sector teams.
 Before she assumed these responsibilities, Decker spent 12 years as a top-ranked equity research analyst, providing coverage to institutional investors on more than 30 media, publishing, and advertising stocks.

 Decker holds a B.S. degree from Tufts University (1984), with a double major in computer science and economics, and an M.B.A. from Harvard Business School (HBS) in 1986.
 She also received the designation of Chartered Financial Analyst in 1989 and served on the Financial Accounting Standards Advisory Council (FASAC) for a four-year term, from 2000 to 2004.
 During the 2009- 2010 academic year, she was an Entrepreneur-in-Residence (EIR) at HBS.
 She attended the Stanford Directors’ College in 2004 and 2009 and was a speaker in 2014 on a panel on how macroeconomic trends impact boards of directors.

 - Marin Country Day School from September, 2013 to May, 2017;